Australopyrum calcis subsp. optatum

 2004 | Threatened – Nationally Vulnerable

 Endemic.
 South Island.
 Canterbury.
-Known from Mt Cass, the vicinity of Castle Hill (where it is known from Castle Hill, Prebble Hill and Flock Hill) and from the Limestone Valley Road near Pleasant Point.
+Known from Mt Cass, Castle Hill (where it is known from Castle Hill, Prebble Hill and Flock Hill) and from the Limestone Valley Road near Pleasant Point.

 A species of base-rich substrates and soils derived from these.
 Now only known from limestone outcrops where it grows under overhangs, in crevices or under shrubs and trees growing in and around the rock outcrops.
 One old herbarium specimen suggests it once grew on alluvial terraces.